auth0/docs/articles/api-auth/guides/restrict-api-scopes.md

 ---
-  description: Learn how to limit the API scopes issued by your API.
+  description: Learn how to restrict requests for API scopes.
   topics:
   - api-authentication
   - oidc